cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_16.rst

 | Definition: a part of a city, especially a slum area, occupied by a minority group or groups.
 | Usage: The south coast of Spain has become something of a tourist ghetto.
 |
+| run-of-the-mill
+| Definition: lacking unusual or special aspects; ordinary.
+| Usage: Michael is no run-of-the-mill kind of guy.
+| Usage: It was a run-of-the-mill dish you could find in any fine dining restaurant.
+|
 | stale
 | Definition: (of food) no longer fresh and plesant to eat.
 | Definition: no longer new and interesting.